 Figure 1.
 (A) Relative excess mortality in Switzerland between 24 February 2020 and 03 April 2022 overall, by epidemic phase, by age group and by canton.
 (B) Weekly relative excess mortality in Switzerland between 24 February 2020 and 03 April 2022 by canton.

-da_301_summary_plot(summ_week_temp)

 Figure 2.
 Weekly counts of excess all-cause deaths (95% uncertainty intervals) and of laboratory-confirmed SARS-CoV-2-related deaths between 24 February 2020 and 03 April 2022 in Switzerland.
 The bar at the bottom shows the probability that excess all-cause deaths is greater than laboratory-confirmed SARS-CoV-2-related deaths (light gray is 0, black is 1).
 Numbers at the top indicate phases 1 to 7.

-da_404_plot_regbma(summ_regbma,panel_labels = c("A","B"))

 Figure 3.
 (A) Posterior estimates of β1, the additional number of deaths to be observed for each unit increase in laboratory-confirmed deaths, after adjusting for the expected number of all-causes deaths given historical trends.
 (B) Posterior estimates of β2, the additional number of deaths to be observed for each unit increase in the expected number of all-cause deaths, after adjusting for the direct effect of SARS-CoV-2 infections.
 Estimates of β1 and β2 are shown for the whole period, by phase, by age group and by canton.